 Special Issue on Automated Specification and Verification of Web Systems

-This special issue of the Journal of Applied Logic is related to the topics of the workshop WWV'10: Automated Specification and Verification of Web Systems, which took place in Vienna on July 30-31, 2010.
+This special issue is related to the topics of the workshop WWV'09: Automated Specification and Verification of Web Systems, which took place in Hagenberg, Austria, on July 17, 2009.
 Both participants of the workshop and other authors are invited to submit contributions.

 The increased complexity of Web sites and the explosive growth of Web-based applications has turned their design and construction into a challenging problem.
 Nowadays, many companies have diverted their Web sites into interactive, completely-automated, Web-based applications (such as Amazon, on-line banking, or travel agencies) with a high complexity that requires appropriate specification and verification techniques and tools.
 Systematic, formal approaches to the analysis and verification can address the problems of this particular domain with automated and reliable tools that also incorporate semantic aspects.

-We solicit original papers on logic-based methods and techniques applied to Web sites, Web services or Web-based applications, such as:
+We solicit original papers on symbolic methods and techniques applied to Web sites, Web services or Web-based applications, such as:

 Rule-based approaches to Web systems analysis, certification, specification, verification, and optimization